-Add components by name by choosing Glyph > Add Component (Cmd-Shift-C).
+Add components by name or Unicode value by choosing Glyph > Add Component (Cmd-Shift-C).
 Hold down Option to add the component on all masters (Cmd-Opt-Shift-C).
 The component picker works the same as the glyph picker used to insert glyphs in Edit View.
 See section 4.9.3, 'Text Tool' (p.
-46) for details.
+46) for details